 Jarryd Wallace is not your typical high school track star turned professional athlete.

 That's because Jarryd's pursuit of world-class athletics took a detour at age 18 when he was diagnosed with Compartment Syndrome.
-In what should have been his first year as a Division 1 athlete, Jarryd faced the stark reality of amputating his own leg.
+In what should have been his first year as a Division 1 athlete, Jarryd faced the stark reality of the amputation of his right leg.